Eamonn Ansbro is an English-born amateur astronomer and professional instrument-maker

 within the Solar System (see SETA and SETV).

-Ansbro has recently set up the Kingsland Observatory, near Boyle in County
+Ansbro set up the Kingsland Observatory, near Boyle in County

 The Kingland equipment includes reflectors of five, sixteen and thirty-six